 A downside to the graduated background is that much more editing skill and time may be required to remove the background from the photo to isolate just the object on the page (right.)

-An important factor that may dictate use of a graduated background for photos is the background color of your web site.
-I've noticed that graduated backgrounds look better on web sites with darker colored backgrounds.
+An important factor that may dictate the use of a graduated background for photos is the background color of your website.
+I've noticed that graduated backgrounds look better on websites with darker colored backgrounds.
 The photo backgrounds appear to complement the style of the page.

 Stay tuned for the next post.